Vegan Chef Challenge comes to Denver for first time

-The event runs for an entire month and challenges chefs at vegan and non-vegan restaurants to create a special vegan dish for their menu.
-Diners can go to participating restaurants, try the vegan menu items, and later vote on their favorites.
+The event, which runs for an entire month, challenges chefs at vegan and non-vegan restaurants to create a special vegan dish for their menu.
+Diners can go to participating restaurants, try the vegan menu items and later vote on their favorites.

 “This challenge is not something exclusively for vegans.
 It’s for everybody to come out and try something different,” Victor Flores said, one of the event organizers.